 About the project

-The 27-ha site is located entirely on Fraser Surrey Docks property.
-The proposed facility, with a throughput of 8 million tonnes per annum (Mtpa), will:
+The 29-ha site is located entirely on Fraser Surrey Docks property.
+The proposed facility, with a throughput of up to 8 million tonnes per annum (Mtpa), will:

 - Receive shipments of product by rail from the proposed Jansen mine

-- Offload products from rail cars to the conveyor system
+- Offload product from rail cars to the conveyor system

 - Store potash in the storage building

-- Transfer products from the product storage building via the conveyors to the ship loader and to a waiting vessel for export
+- Transfer product from the potash storage building via the conveyors to the ship loader and to a waiting vessel for export

-When throughput at the facility reaches the projected 8 million tonnes per annum, 9 to 10 trains per week are expected.
-Vessels loading at the facility are expected to range in size from Handysize up to Kamsarmax with three to four vessels loading per week.
+When the facility throughput reaches the projected 8 Mtpa, 8 to 10 trains per week are expected.
+Three to four vessels will load at the facility per week ranging from Handysize up to Kamsarmax , similar to vessels that already frequent the existing terminal.